 - If the behavior toward your child, and your child’s reaction to it, are clearly having a negative effect on sleep, eating, learning, and other daily activities, it is important to approach the school if this is a school-based problem.
 If the problem behaviors are happening outside of school, you will most likely talk with the people who supervise the setting in which they are happening.
 Depending on the actual behavior and on relevant state law, you may also want to make a police report.
 If you see signs of disruption of daily activities or of rage or depression, you may want to have a mental health professional assess your child’s need for counseling.

-- Talking with the parent of the child who is being mean to your child is unlikely to help, in most situations.
-Most parents do not welcome other parents telling them that their child is behaving badly, and this kind of conversation may lead to conflict.
+- Talking with the parent of the child who is mistreating your child may help, and it may not.
+Some parents do not welcome other parents telling them that their child is behaving badly, and in that case, this kind of conversation may lead to conflict.
 It may be more helpful if someone in authority (at school or otherwise) talks with the parent of the mistreating young person.